We got lots to do here still ahead on the EIB network.

 You deserve great credit.

-Uh we in fact we we just a flash of the pan idea here.
+In fact, just a flash of the pan idea here.

-You know, we had this survey earlier, Bill that we reported from Investors Business Daily that the most optimistic news consumers in the country today are talk radio listeners.
+You know, we had this survey earlier, Bill, that we reported from Investors Business Daily that the most optimistic news consumers in the country today are talk radio listeners.

 Yes, I do.